 Created in support of our mission to increase understanding of the dynamic role that art of the South plays in the larger context of our national history, Voices in American Art brings arts professionals from across the country to Spartanburg for annual symposiums that engage the cultural and college communities.
-The 2016 installment, held on February 4, featured speakers Jane Panetta, Associate Curator at the Whitney Museum of American Art, and Jan Postma, a Spartanburg native and Chief Financial Officer of the Museum of Modern Art.
-Their keynote address, "Making Collections Matter," explored the idea of a museum collection, different approaches to collecting both historically and today, and the myriad of ways in which museum collections are used to create a powerful impact.
-The couple also offered an informal master class for local students interested in careers in the arts.
-Previous VIAA speakers include Elizabeth Pochoda, editor of The Magazine Antiques, and Sarah Cash, former Bechhoefer Curator of American Art at the Corcoran Gallery of Art in Washington, D.C.
+The 2017 installment featured Sylvia Yount, Lawrence A. Fleischman Curator in Charge of the American Wing at the Metropolitan Museum of Art, who delivered an address titled "A Region of Their Own: Southern Women Artists, 1890–1940."
+Previous VIAA speakers include Jane Panetta, Associate Curator at the Whitney Museum of American Art, and Jan Postma, a Spartanburg native and Chief Financial Officer of the Museum of Modern Art; Elizabeth Pochoda, editor of The Magazine Antiques; and Sarah Cash, associate curator of American and British paintings at the National Gallery of Art and former Bechhoefer Curator of American Art at the Corcoran Gallery of Art.